jonhjelm/docs-and-training/service_implementation/basics_testing.md

 # Testing SOAP services
-When developing SOAP services for CloudFlow, one naturally wants to test the services without having to deploy and integrate them in the CloudFlow platform (especially since debugging through running workflows is _extremely_ cumbersome).
+When developing SOAP services for SemWES, one naturally wants to test the services without having to deploy and integrate them in the SemWES platform (especially since debugging through running workflows is _extremely_ cumbersome).
 One therefore needs tools for independent testing of the services.
 This article portrays a few of those tools.